Wojsm2000/HowFormInfluencesFinalOutcome/README.md

 | 2018/19      |0.92|1.00|0.92      |    1.00 |0.85     |    1.1 |
 | Mean      |0.89|0.99|0.93      |    0.89 |0.95     |    1.03 (1.06) |

-Note: In 2020/21 Ekstraklasa season only 1 instead of 2, teams were relegated due to expension of league from 16 to 18 teams in season 2021/22.
+Note: In the 2020/21 Ekstraklasa season only 1 instead of 2 teams were relegated due to the expansion of the league from 16 to 18 teams in the 2021/22 season.
-The number of points that would be needed if two teams were relegated is given in brackets.
+The number of points needed for two relegations is given in brackets.

 ## Data
-First step of every data-related project is obtaining required data.
-All neccessary information such as: team participating in a certain match, score and date were webscrapped from http://www.90minut.pl/liga/1/liga12330.html using Beautiful Soup library.
+The first step in any data-related project is to get the data you need.
+All the necessary information, such as the team playing in a particular match, the score and the date, was web-scraped from http://www.90minut.pl/liga/1/liga12330.html using the Beautiful Soup library.

 ##  Standard way to score a football match
 The standard scoring system in football matches typically follows the structure: